Close Menu

 Shih-Tzu’s Health Concerns and Vet Care

-Shih-Tzus are generally healthy dogs with a lifespan of 10–16 years, but like all breeds, they are prone to certain health problems.
-Regular vet check-ups, preventive care, and early detection are the keys to keeping your Shih-Tzu happy and thriving.
+Shih-Tzus are generally healthy dogs that live 10–16 years, but like any breed, they do develop certain health issues.
+Regular veterinary check-ups, prevention, and early intervention are the secrets to a healthy, happy Shih-Tzu.

 Common Health Concerns in Shih-Tzus